mariengiam/plant-humanities-summerprogram/tea/README.md

 			   start="4:12"
 			   end="5:13">

 There are [two varieties](https://www.kew.org/plants/tea-plant) of *Camellia sinensis*: the *Camellia sinensis var. sinensis* and the *Camellia sinensis var. assamica*, with the latter getting its name from the Assam region of northeastern India where is it widespread.
 Both varieties are [different](https://youngmountaintea.com/blogs/blog/sinensis-vs-assamica?srsltid=AfmBOopAsEJoRXVYSxncbVLeMiiXHkEyZdQrs8JUjWVd7lYo2b8VFkB-) in appearance: while the Camellia sinensis var. sinensis has leaves that are more tender and small, the leaves of the Camellia sinensis var. assamica are larger and more robust.
-In terms of taste, tea produced by processing leaves of the camellia sinensis var. sinensis plant are known to have "flora, fruity and sometimes sweet notes" whereas tea of the Assam variety are often charaterised as being "stronger, bolder and darker".
+In terms of taste, tea produced by processing leaves of the camellia sinensis var. sinensis plant are known to have "flora, fruity and sometimes sweet notes" whereas tea of the Assam variety are often characterised as being "stronger, bolder and darker".
 Popular "teas" like chamomile, rooibos and peppermint do not derive from the *Camellia sinensis* plant but rather, are herbal infusions of other plants.

 <param ve-compare
                src="wc:Csinensis.jpg"